What is tranexamic acid (Cyklokapron)?

 any type of medication to treat a bleeding episode or a blood clot; or

 This list is not complete.
-Other drugs may interact with Cyklokapron, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Cyklokapron, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Cyklokapron (tranexamic acid)

 - Reviews (5)